Best Day Ever: Plot

-SpongeBob's final activity for the day is to go to Squidward's clarinet recital.
+Then the scene cuts to SpongeBob walking at night to Squidward's clarinet recital.
 However, once he meets up with Squidward, he says that he cannot play in the concert because the reed of his clarinet is shot.
 Determined not to miss out on this activity as he had done with the other ones, SpongeBob pulls out one of his teeth to replace the reed.
 SpongeBob attempts to enter the building, but the usher refuses to let him in unless he has a ticket.
 He tries various methods of sneaking in, but at last he is let in because he is on the VIP list (Mrs. Puff said his name when she found him hiding in her purse in one attempt).
-He gets in right as the concert ends.

-Heartbroken and angry that his best day ever has been completely soiled, SpongeBob snaps, runs up to the stage, and rips open the curtain shouting "NO!
+SpongeBob gets in right as the concert ends until he finally snaps and has a freak-out.
+He runs up to the stage and rips open the curtain, yelling, "NO!
 It is NOT over!"
-He grabs the microphone to give an elaborate speech about how his "Best Day Ever" has been ruined.
+He grabs the microphone to give an elaborate speech about how his "Best Day Ever" is a disaster.
 However, Mr. Krabs, Patrick, Sandy and Squidward tell him about how he helped them with their problems and that they themselves were what his "Best Day Ever" was actually about.
-To make it up to him, they hold a production in which SpongeBob performs his song, "Best Day Ever", to complete his day with Patrick, Sandy, Squidward and Mr. Krabs co-starring along in it.
+To make it up to him, they hold a production in which SpongeBob performs his song, "Best Day Ever", to complete his day with Patrick, Sandy, Squidward, and Mr. Krabs co-starring along in it.
 A few hours later, SpongeBob is still singing, but his friends are tired and sleepy, and the audience has all disappeared.
 When Squidward asks Mr. Krabs how long they have to keep up the performance, Mr. Krabs replies, "Just 'til his little heart gives out, Squidward.
 Just 'til his little heart gives out."